 In this steak salad recipe, all you need for the dressing is olive oil, lemon juice, mustard, and apple cider vinegar.
 When accompanying the creamy avocado and crunchy green apples, the dressing ties everything together to give you a pleasing mouthful.

-Check out how we throw a steak salad in the below section.
+Check out how we throw together a steak salad in the section below.

 How to Make Steak Salad